jgharston/atari-bbc-basic/README.md

 The BBC BASIC dialect is described in the
 [BBC Microcomputer User Guide](http://regregex.bbcmicro.net/BPlusUserGuide-1.07.pdf).
 A quick overview can be found [here](https://www.ncus.org.uk/dsbbcoms.htm).
-One of the most attractive features is the builtin assembler.
+One of the most attractive features is the inbuilt assembler.
 It's described in the aformentioned user guide.
 More information and tips & tricks can be found in [Creative Assembler](https://acorn.huininga.nl/pub/docs/manuals/Acornsoft/Creative%20Assembler%20-%20How%20To%20Write%20Arcade%20Games.pdf).